slior/race-game/memory-bank/progress.md

 *   **A basic AI opponent is implemented (`src/engine/ai.ts`) using a Strategy pattern.** This includes a balanced `HeuristicStrategy` and an `AggressorStrategy`, both of which are fully unit-tested.
 *   **The core engine has been refactored to use type-safe constants and helper functions**, eliminating magic strings and improving maintainability.
 *   **State & Storage**: URL-based state serialization (`encodeState`) and deserialization (`decodeState`) is implemented and unit-tested.
 *   **UI Layer**: The entire UI layer is now implemented.
-This includes the `BoardView`, `HandView`, `LogView`, and `ControlsView`.
+This includes the `PlayerView`, `HandView`, `LogView`, and `ControlsView`.
 A central `App` component manages state and orchestrates all UI rendering and interactions, including targeting logic for block cards.
+*   **UI Enhancements**: The UI has been improved to provide clearer state visibility.
+A "go" indicator now appears on a player's view when they can play progress cards.
+The layout has been updated to show the current player's hand directly beneath their player area, creating a more intuitive flow.
 *   **Rule Enforcement**: The game's core rules are now robustly enforced by a central `isCardPlayable` helper function and have been validated with an extensive test suite.

 ## What's Left to Build